 First GQ and now Sports Illustrated…

-Andrew Wiggins is to be featured on the cover of Sports Illustrated’s issue set to hit newsstands this week.
+Andrew Wiggins is featured on the cover of the newest Sports Illustrated issue, which is set to hit newsstands this week.
 The cover of the issue features Wilt Chamberlain and Danny Manning, who also both happened to be highly-touted freshman.